-Researchers do not know exactly what causes SIDS.
+Researchers do not know exactly what causes Sudden Infant Death Syndrome (SIDS).
 However, they do have an informed idea, or theory, that may explain how SIDS happens.

 Searching for Clues